Tethys (moon): Physical characteristics

 It is also the fifth-largest of Saturn's moons.

 It is not known whether Tethys is differentiated into a rocky core and ice mantle.
-However, if it is differentiated, the radius of the core does not exceed 145 km, and its mass is below 6% of the total mass.
+However, if it is differentiated, the radius of the core would not exceed 145 km, and its mass would only be less than 6% of the total mass of the moon.
 Due to the action of tidal and rotational forces, Tethys has the shape of triaxial ellipsoid.
 The dimensions of this ellipsoid are consistent with it having a homogeneous interior.
 The existence of a subsurface ocean—a layer of liquid salt water in the interior of Tethys—is considered unlikely.

 The surface of Tethys is one of the most reflective (at visual wavelengths) in the Solar System, with a visual albedo of 1.229.
 This very high albedo is the result of the sandblasting of particles from Saturn's E-ring, a faint ring composed of small, water-ice particles generated by Enceladus's south polar geysers.
 The radar albedo of the Tethyan surface is also very high.
 The leading hemisphere of Tethys is brighter by 10–15% than the trailing one.

 The high albedo indicates that the surface of Tethys is composed of almost pure water ice with only a small amount of darker materials.
 The visible spectrum of Tethys is flat and featureless, whereas in the near-infrared strong water ice absorption bands at 1.25, 1.5, 2.0 and 3.0 μm wavelengths are visible.
 No compound other than crystalline water ice has been unambiguously identified on Tethys.
 (Possible constituents include organics, ammonia and carbon dioxide.)
 The dark material in the ice has the same spectral properties as seen on the surfaces of the dark Saturnian moons—Iapetus and Hyperion.
 The most probable candidate is nanophase iron or hematite.
 Measurements of the thermal emission as well as radar observations by the Cassini spacecraft show that the icy regolith on the surface of Tethys is structurally complex and has a large porosity exceeding 95%.